nedyalka/manual-liquid-spEcs/specs/context-variables.md

 # Context Variables showdown

-In this spec we are listing all default context variables using liquid spec
+In this spec we are listing all default context variables using liquid spec. test

 ## Example Scenario